EnderWiggin14/sdsmt-uav-constitution/constitution.md

      24 hours prior to scheduled meeting time
   e.
 Holds ownership of all logins for group accounts, keys for
-     all meeting and work areas, and maintains standing necessary for all.
+     all meeting and work areas, and maintains standing necessary for all.// is this "standing" in reference to the concept of "good standing"
   f.
 Ultimately responsible for maintaining and broadcasting development
      timeline for competition.

 2. Vice President - Responsibilities are as follows
   a.
 Attends CAMP meeting and if unable ensures a representative is
-     present for team
+     present for team //Questionably use(ful/less) meetings
   b.
 Takes attendance at meetings and maintains standings of all
      members/participants
   c.
 Records minutes and broadcasts to all team members/interested